donghou-lab/donghou-lab.github.io/index.md

 <div class="notice--success">
   🔊 <a href="/index.html#brief-news">Latest news</a>: The website is still under construction.
 I will finish up later.<br>
-  💡 <a href="/assets/Openings.pdf">Openings</a>: I'm looking for self-motivated Ph.D. students for Fall 2024 and Spring 2025.
+  💡 <a href="/group/index.html">Openings</a>: I'm looking for self-motivated Ph.D. students for Fall 2024 and Spring 2025.
 Full financial support (RA/TA) will be provided.
-I always welcome undergraduate students to join.<br>
+I always welcome undergraduate students to join. <a href="/assets/Openings.pdf">Flyer</a> <br>
 </div>

 ## <i class="fa fa-feather-alt fa-fw"></i>&nbsp;About Me